ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_faq.md

 Possibilities:

-- The 'breadcrumb' block of the pagelayout.html.twig template was overridden by the currently displayed, extending template with emtpy content.
+- The `breadcrumb` block of the `pagelayout.html.twig` template was overridden by the currently displayed one, extending template with empty content.
 - The matched generator encountered an error and didn't render the breadcrumbs
 - Very unlikely but not impossible: No generator matched at all.
-But in the standard setup, the lowest prio RoutesBreadcrumbsGenerator checks the active Router service to match the active Request service.
-That's SHOULD be always the case.
+In the standard setup, the lowest priority `RoutesBreadcrumbsGenerator` checks the active Router service to match the active Request service.
+That should always be the case.

-## How can breadcrumbs be limited to their ez content in sub shops?
+## How can breadcrumbs be limited to subtrees in sub-shops?

-The parameter `content.tree_root.location_id` is used to limit the sub shops to their ez content (contains Node ID of the desired catalog).
+The `content.tree_root.location_id` parameter is used to limit the sub-shops to their subtrees (contains Location ID of the desired catalog).

-If `content.tree_root.location_id` is set, a criterion is used in the CatalogHelper.php to fetch the correct product catalog instead of the default one.
+If `content.tree_root.location_id` is set, a Criterion is used in the `CatalogHelper.php` to fetch the correct product catalog instead of the default one.

 ``` php
 if ($this->configResolver->hasParameter('content.tree_root.location_id')) {